 5 tips that will help you save money in Singapore

 There’s no doubt that Singapore should be on every traveler’s destination hit-list.
 The island nation boasts with some pretty amazing green spaces, skyscraper-studded skylines and a unique blend of cultures and traditions.
 Not to mention, culinary treats, world-class attractions and many UNESCO World Heritage sites.
 But that said, Singapore is also very expensive.
 Which is why budgeting is extremely important when planning to spend a few days in the Lion City.
-Whether you are a backpacker or just like saving a penny here and there, we’ve highlighted 5 handy tips that will help you save money in Singapore below.
+Whether you are a backpacker or just like saving a penny here and there, we set out 5 handy Singapore budget tips that will help you save money in the city below.

 In a rush?
-Pin this post to read later.
+Pin these Singapore budget tips for later.

 Save $ on internet connection